ropensci/statistical-software-review-book/scripts/pkgcheck-ex.md

 - no  vignette
 - no internal data file
 - 1 imported package
-- no exported function
+- 1 exported function (median 3 lines of code)
-- 4 non-exported functions in R (median 3 lines of code)
+- 3 non-exported functions in R (median 3 lines of code)
 - 3 C++ functions (median 4 lines of code)

 ---